core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Shared Secret is computed as a cofactor Diffie-Hellman shared secret, see Section 5.7.1.2 of {{NIST-800-56A}}, using the Pairwise Key Agreement Algorithm.
 The endpoint uses its private key from the Sender Context and the other endpoint's public key included in Recipient Auth Cred.
 Note the requirement of validation of public keys in {{ssec-crypto-considerations}}.
 For X25519 and X448, the procedure is described in {{Section 5 of RFC7748}} using public keys mapped to Montgomery coordinates, see {{montgomery}}.

 * IKM-Sender is the Input Keying Material (IKM) used in the HKDF for the derivation of the Pairwise Sender Key.
-IKM-Sender is the byte string concatenation of the Sender Pub Key, the Recipient Pub Key, and the Shared Secret.
-The Sender Pub Key and the Recipient Pub Key are binary encoded as defined in {{sec-pub-key-format}}.
+IKM-Sender is the byte string concatenation of Sender Auth Cred, Recipient Auth Cred and the Shared Secret.
+The authentication credentials Sender Auth Cred and Recipient Auth Cred are binary encoded as defined in {{sec-pub-key-format}}.

 * IKM-Recipient is the Input Keying Material (IKM) used in the HKDF for the derivation of the Pairwise Recipient Key.
-IKM-Recipient is the byte string concatenation of the Recipient Pub Key, the Sender Pub Key, and the Shared Secret.
-The Recipient Pub Key and the Sender Pub Key are binary encoded as defined in {{sec-pub-key-format}}.
+IKM-Recipient is the byte string concatenation of Recipient Auth Cred, Sender Auth Cred and the Shared Secret.
+The authentication credentials Recipient Auth Cred and Sender Auth Cred are binary encoded as defined in {{sec-pub-key-format}}.

 * info and L are as defined in {{Section 3.2.1 of RFC8613}}.
 That is: